LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 Components.js differs from most of the beforementioned frameworks by having the Dependency Injection metadata external of the code in RDF files, both for describing what the classes look like, and how they should be linked together.
-This creates a bit more overhead when actually creating the classes, but does provide the additional semantic benefits mentioned in this paper, such as identification, dereferencing and discoverability.
+This provides the additional semantic benefits mentioned in this paper, such as identification, dereferencing, and discoverability.